Erik Meijer (computer scientist)

-Erik Meijer (born 18 April 1963, Curaçao) is a Dutch computer scientist, entrepreneur, and tie-dye enthusiast.
-From 2000 to early 2013 he was a software architect for Microsoft where he headed the Cloud Programmability Team.
+Erik Meijer (born 18 April 1963, Curaçao) is a Dutch computer scientist and entrepreneur.
+From 2000 to early 2013, he was a software architect for Microsoft where he headed the Cloud Programmability Team.
 He then founded Applied Duality Inc. in 2013.
 Before that, he was an associate professor at Utrecht University.
+From 2015 to 2024, he was a Senior Director of Engineering at Facebook (now Meta) and subsequently stated, after leaving, that there is "no advantage to be inside a large corp if you want to build cool stuff on top of LLMs (Large Language Models)."

+Early life and education

-Since 2015 he has been a Director of Engineering at Facebook.
-He received his Ph.D. from Nijmegen University in 1992.
+Meijer lived in the Netherlands Antilles until the age of 14 when his father retired from his job and the family moved back to the Netherlands.
+He received his Ph.D. from Nijmegen University (now Radboud University) in 1992.